Student Loan Information

 If you are taking credit classes and pursuing an Associate’s degree, Bachelor’s degree, or one of the financial aid eligible certificate programs at Florida SouthWestern State College, you must apply for and accept all federal aid before you borrow any private student loan.
 You must also be registered in a minimum of 6 credits.
 The Federal Direct Student Loan interest rates are significantly lower than even the best private student loan rates, and most credit students are eligible to borrow these loans regardless of high or low income.
 The first step in the loan process is to complete a Free Application for Federal Student Aid (FAFSA).
 Apply online at www.fafsa.ed.gov.
 If you have already borrowed your maximum Federal Direct Student Loan amounts for the current award year and still need to borrow additional loan funds, then you may want to consider borrowing a private student loan.

-Continuing Education students are not eligible to borrow Federal Direct Student Loans, but they are eligible to borrow many private student loans.
+Non-Degree and Continuing Education students are not eligible to borrow Federal Direct Student Loans, but they are eligible to borrow private student loans.

 Private Loan Options

 Private student loans are not part of the federal student loan program and they do require a credit check.
 You may borrow your private loan from any lender you choose.
-Some private loans are only open to students taking credit classes and other loans will also consider students taking Continuing Education classes.
+Some private loans are available to students taking credit classes and other private loan lenders will consider non degree seeking students or students taking Continuing Education classes.
 The borrowing costs vary between programs.
 Please investigate the costs and choose the program that’s right for you.

 For more information www.finaid.org offers a loan analyzer at www.finaid.org/calculators/loananalyzer.phtml and an extensive list of private loan companies at www.finaid.org/loans/privatestudentloans.phtml